-The Internet is more extensive than most of us can imagine, consisting of at least 5.4 billion pages.
+The internet is more extensive than most of us can imagine, consisting of at least 4.6 billion webpages.
 Such vastness is hard to conceptualize—like counting the blades of grass in a field—and it’s also a bit intimidating to use as a beginner.
-With that said, many Internet users are elderly.

 What Percentage of Seniors Use the Internet?

-According to the Pew Research Center, 59 percent of seniors are active Internet users.
-This means almost 32 million seniors are using the Internet, and you can quickly join their ranks.
-Whether you’re nervous about having the Internet installed for the first time in your home, or you just bought a smartphone and are hoping to make the most of it, it’s never a bad idea to get connected.
+According to Pew Research Center, 59 percent of seniors are active internet users, which means almost 32 million older adults are using the internet and you can quickly join their ranks.
+Whether you’re nervous about having the internet installed in your home for the first time or you just bought a smartphone and you’re hoping to make the most of it, it’s never a bad idea to get connected.

 How to Access the Internet

-Nowadays, most of the top internet providers will offer a router that uses Wi-Fi.
-Wi-Fi is wireless internet, meaning you do not need to use a dial-up connection through your telephone.
-The best part about this is that you won’t have to worry about missing calls while using the internet if you do not have or want a cell phone.
-With a wireless internet router, you can use a computer or laptop anywhere in your home, not just one particular desktop computer near the internet cable.
+Most top internet providers offer routers that use Wi-Fi, or wireless internet, which means you do not need a dial-up connection through your telephone.
+The best part about Wi-Fi is that you won’t have to worry about missing calls while using the internet if you don’t have a cell phone.
+With a wireless internet router, you can use a computer or laptop anywhere in your home, not just one particular place near the internet cable.

 A “browser” is what you use to access the internet at home.
 Google Chrome, Firefox, and Internet Explorer are all browsers that allow you to surf the web.
-Most computers and laptops will already have one installed.
-When you click on the browser, it will often take you up to a search engine like Google, or Bing, which is a great place to start exploring.
+Most computers and laptops already have one installed.
+When you click on the browser, it will often take you to a search engine such as Google or Bing, which is a great place to start exploring.

 Search engines function like the card catalog to the internet.
-For example, if you search the term “dog,” you’ll find information about dogs, different breeds, grooming techniques, and even photos of dogs themselves.
-By typing in something more specific, such as “dog toys”, you’ll begin to narrow your search, coming closer to the information you were looking for.
+For example, if you search the term “dog,” you’ll find information about dogs, breeds, and grooming techniques, as well as photos of dogs.
+Typing in something more specific, such as “dog toys,” will narrow your search, bringing you closer to the information you’re looking for.

 The internet is like a giant, interactive encyclopedia.
-It has tons of information, but what makes it special is the interactive nature of it.
+It has tons of information, but what makes it special is its interactive nature.
 The internet is capable of much more than providing information.
 Through the web, you can purchase goods, play games, arrange services, pay bills, edit photos, and even keep in touch with loved ones.

 Reading the News Online

-If you’re tired of waiting for the portion of the 10 O’Clock News where they finally get to the weekly weather report, the internet is a great way to access the specific parts of the news that you’d like.
-Whether you want information on Moscow’s political climate or your favorite pizza parlor’s operating hours, you can likely find this information on the internet.
+The internet is a great way to access the specific parts of the news you’d like.
+Whether you want information on Moscow’s political climate or your favorite pizza parlor’s operating hours — or you’re just tired of waiting for the portion of the local news when they finally get to the weather report — you can find that information on the internet.

 The internet is a great resource for getting the specific information you need.
-And if you aren’t sure of which websites to trust, most of your favorite news channels have their own websites.
+If you aren’t sure which websites to trust, most of your favorite news channels have their own websites.
 Most newspapers also have their own websites with the same articles that run in the print edition.
 If you already subscribe to a newspaper, it’s likely that your subscription includes online access.

 Watching Videos Online

 Television and movies are streamed on the internet as well.
-Many people, seniors included, are ditching that additional cable bill and subscribing to services like Netflix and Hulu.
-With streaming services, you can watch an expansive variety of TV and movies whenever you want, no need to leave the house to purchase a DVD, or even wait for the next one to come in the mail.
-All of the movies and shows are available the second you lift your remote.
-Most streaming services also offer an option to have live tv as part of your package, so if you do enjoy watching the news and live sports, you can still view these programs.
+Many people — seniors included — are ditching their cable bill and subscribing to services such as Netflix and Hulu.
+With streaming services, you can watch an expansive variety of TV and movies whenever you want — no need to leave the house to rent or purchase a DVD, or even wait for the next one to come in the mail.
+All the movies and shows are available the second you lift your remote.
+Some streaming services also offer the option to have live TV as part of your package, so you can still watch the news and live sports.

 Libraries on the Internet

-Your local library also likely offers many of its services online.
-Via the internet, you can browse the books your library has in stock and place items on hold.
-In addition to these normal functions, your library likely has a wide variety of documents, research tools, and even books available for virtual loaning.
-Most libraries offer digital copies of your favorite books so that if you have a kindle, tablet, or even laptop that you enjoy reading from, they are available instantly without having to wait for somebody to return a physical book copy.
+Your local library also may offer many of its services online.
+Via the internet, you can browse the books your library has in stock and place them on hold.
+Your library also may have a wide variety of documents, research tools, and even books available for virtual loaning.
+Most libraries offer digital copies of books available to read instantly on your Kindle or tablet without having to wait for someone to return the physical book.

 Staying in Touch

 Sometimes it isn’t easy to get together with friends, relatives, and loved ones.
-Whether that’s because of a global pandemic, a several thousand-mile drive, or mobility issues, the internet can help you keep in contact.
-Social media sites such as Facebook are great for finding old friends and relatives with whom you’ve lost contact.
-To find people, just search their name (and location if you have it), scroll through the pictures until you find who you’re looking for, and send a request to be friends.
-Once you’re friends, there is an instant messaging feature through which rapid conversation is possible.
+Whether it’s because of a global pandemic, a thousand-mile drive, or mobility issues, the internet can help you stay in touch.
+Social-media sites such as Facebook are great for finding old friends and relatives with whom you’ve lost contact.
+To find people, just search for their name (and location if you have it), scroll through the pictures until you find who you’re looking for, and send a request to be friends.
+Once you’re friends, there is an instant-messaging feature through which rapid conversation is possible.

 You can also share photographs and articles with each other publicly or in your private instant messages.
-If you share something outside of a private message chat, all of your Facebook friends will be able to see whatever you sent your friend.
-You can also post an article or image for no one in particular — it will be displayed for all of your friends to see.
-This is a fun way to get conversations going in the comment section with multiple friends — even if they do not already know each other.
-Social media websites are great for bringing people together.
+If you share something outside a private-message chat, all your Facebook friends will be able to see whatever you sent your friend.
+You can also post an article or image for no one in particular — it will be displayed for all your friends to see.
+This is a fun way to get conversations going in the comment section with multiple friends — even if they don’t already know each other.
+Social-media websites are great for bringing people together.

 Video Chatting Online